notfixingit3/ansible_pihole_6_beta/README.md

-# Install PiHole Beta 6 on a fresh bare metal system / VM
+# Install PiHole 6 Beta on a fresh bare metal system / VM

 ## Why?
-For easy testing
+For easy testing, on a blank system, one without pihole already installed

+## WARNING
+DO NOT USE ON PRODUCTION SYSTEM UNLESS YOU KNOW WHAT YOUR DOING

 ## Install
 * Update hosts file and change IP to your host